HeZhou0715/S-Tracker/README.md

 Install/Running:
--Click the link below to run the web application: https://solid-arcadia-302914.df.r.appspot.com/
+-Click the link (read-only) below to run the web application:
+https://solid-arcadia-302914.df.r.appspot.com/

 OR